isc-projects/kea/doc/guide/dhcp4-srv.rst

 hosts.

 Host reservations are defined as parameters for each subnet.
-Each host must be identified by an identifier, for example the hardware/MAC address.
-There is an optional ``reservations`` array in the ``subnet4`` structure.
-Each element in that array is a structure that holds information about reservations for a single host.
-In particular, the structure must have an identifier that uniquely identifies a host.
+Each host must have its own unique identifier, such as the hardware/MAC address.
+There is an optional ``reservations`` array in the ``subnet4`` structure; each element in that array is a structure that holds information about reservations for a single host.
+In particular, the structure must have a unique host identifier.
 In the DHCPv4 context, the identifier is usually a hardware or MAC address.
 In most cases an IP address will be specified.
-It is also possible to specify a hostname, host specific options, or fields carried within DHCPv4 message such as siaddr, sname, or file.
+It is also possible to specify a hostname, host-specific options, or fields carried within the DHCPv4 message such as siaddr, sname, or file.

 The following example shows how to reserve addresses for specific hosts